-In addition, no later than thirty (30) days after the submission of post-trial reply briefs, each party shall deliver one additional binder set of copies of all exhibits except withdrawn exhibits directly to the Office of General Counsel along with a final exhibit list, with rejected exhibits submitted under separate cover and so marked.
-In the alternative, the parties may submit this set electronically pursuant to Ground Rule 9.4.15.
+No later than thirty (30) days after the submission of post-trial reply briefs, each party shall deliver one additional binder set of copies of all exhibits except withdrawn exhibits directly to the Office of General Counsel along with a final exhibit list, with rejected exhibits submitted under separate cover and so marked.
+In the alternative, the parties may submit this set electronically pursuant to Ground Rule 9.4.16.

-9.4.5 Numbering and Labeling of Exhibits.
+9.4.6 Numbering and Labeling of Exhibits.

-Written exhibits shall be marked serially commencing with the number "1" and preceded by the prefix "CX" for Complainant's exhibits, "RX" for Respondent(s)' exhibits, "SX" for the Commission Investigative Attorney's exhibits, and "JX" for any joint exhibits.
+Written exhibits shall be marked serially commencing with the four digit number "0001" and preceded by the prefix "CX" for Complainant's exhibits, "RX" for Respondent(s)' exhibits, "SX" for the Commission Investigative Attorney's exhibits, and "JX" for any joint exhibits.
 The parties shall not "reserve" numbers, but instead shall assign all numbers in consecutive sequence.